 When hiking on bug and spider web infested trails, swat at the buggers with a sarong.
 You’re not aiming to kill (although that helps) but rather to shoo.
 If all you have on is a sarong, well then, you’ve got another decision to make!
 No demo picture, especially since I choose to swat.

 I go light and simple outdoors, usually carrying a heavy duty drawstring pack with just a few essentials: sarong, knife, water bottle, cord, and fire-maker.
-This gives me plenty of room to carry other things as needed for specific occasions: binoculars, hunting or fillet knife, tackle, snacks, light jacket, camera, flashlight, and/or etc. Fold the sarong the exact width of your pack, creating pockets to store gear.
+This gives me plenty of room to carry other things as needed for specific occasions: binoculars, hunting or fillet knife, tackle, snacks, light jacket, camera, flashlight, etc. Fold the sarong the exact width of your pack using the folds as pockets to store gear.
 Cased items offer more protection and don’t rattle when I have to take out the sarong.

 27. Curtain in the truck